zMontreuilRRC/full-stack-demo/notes/typescript.md

 ```
 These can point to directories containing a `tsconfig.json` file (or the file).
 This allows multiple projects to be compiled in concert.
 Consider reading further in monorepo.

+Note that full configuration can be shown at any time with `npx tsc --showConfig`